wlonk/arcadia/rules/change_and_growth.rst

 Change and growth
 =================

+.. todo:: Review change and growth, see it if makes sense still.

 You may spend four passion tokens to change and deepen your relationship with someone by learning something new about them: